trial overview

 Mean score | 5 |

-*Patients had a baseline IGA score of 2 to 3 on a severity scale of 0 to 4.1
+*Patients had a baseline IGA score of 2 (25% of patients) or 3 (75% of patients) on a severity scale of 0 to 4.1

 BSA, body surface area; IGA, Investigator's Global Assessment; NRS, numerical rating scale; y, years.